jackiedee967/episoda/replit.md

 Natively (also known as EPISODA) is a social media application focused on TV show discussions and recommendations.
 Built with Expo and React Native, it allows users to share their TV watching experiences, create playlists, follow other users, and interact through posts, likes, comments, and reposts.

 ## Project Status
-- **Last Updated**: October 23, 2025
+- **Last Updated**: October 27, 2025
-- **Current State**: UI overhaul in progress - Homepage redesigned to match Figma pixel-perfectly
+- **Current State**: UI overhaul in progress - Homepage redesigned to match Figma pixel-perfectly, core functionality fixes completed
 - **Platform**: Expo React Native (iOS, Android, and Web)

 ## Technology Stack